SlashScreen/cowboy-file-reader/README.md

 2. Data points can be as far away from eachother as you like, as long as they are on the same line.
 Ex. "a    :      5.3"
 3. Data point can only equal 1 value. you can't do "a:3:6" because it will ignore everything past the second colon.
 4. Numbers are always detected and converted automatically to floats.
 Ex. "a:3" will be converted "a:3.0" either in memory when the file is read or in the file itself if it is writing.

+text: all you need to do for this is have 'text' as the first line of your document, and then put in anything afterwards